Jen Ayling – Counselling & Psychotherapy in Sheffield, UK

 My training in Gestalt Psychotherapy has been through the postgraduate diploma training programme at GPTI (Gestalt Psychotherapy Training Institute).

 I also have several prior Mental Health / Therapeutic qualifications:

 - Diploma in Counselling Skills (level 2 & 3)

 - City and Guilds Certificate in Community Mental Health Care

 - Certificate to Teach in the Life Long Learning Sector (PTLLS and CTLLS) – gained working as a mental health trainer with the NHS and local mental health charities.

-In addition to seeing private clients for psychotherapy in Sheffield, I work at Saffron as a volunteer therapist, supporting women who have experienced trauma and abuse.
-I previously completed a clinical placement at the Lincoln Trauma Centre.
+In addition to seeing private clients for psychotherapy in Sheffield, I work at SRASAC, offering therapy to women and men who have experienced trauma and abuse.
+I previously worked as a volunteer trauma therapist at Saffron, and completed a clinical placement at the Lincoln Trauma Centre.
 As such, I have expertise in supporting people who live with the lasting effects of traumatic events, including complex trauma, and this remains a strong clinical interest of mine.

 I’m a qualified mental health trainer and workshop facilitator.
 I have designed and delivered courses for a range of charities including Mind, Rethink, NIACE and the NHS.
 I deliver a range of training courses on wellbeing and mental health, and can develop bespoke in-house training for organisations.
 If this is something you’re interested in, please contact me for details.

 My first degree was in English Literature and I have a deep love of writing, metaphor and poetry.